 The National Sports Collectors Convention Survival Guide

 Whether you are a grizzled veteran or a rookie call-up making their first appearance at the big show, attending the National Sports Collectors Convention is like Disneyland for collectors.
-The scale of the show itself is massive: duration (five days), number of dealers and corporate partners (over 300), and square footage of the exhibit space (over 250,000).
-These combines to mean one very important thing for collectors: you better come with a game plan.
+The scale of the show itself is massive given the long duration, large number of dealers and corporate partners, and the square footage of the exhibit space.
+These combine to mean one very important thing for collectors: you better come with a game plan.

 Here are some things to consider when making your plans for attending the National.